 If the 34 previous things to do when bored at home are not enough for you.
 Check out this list of 101 skills to learn.
 Any of these 100+ skills would be both an entertaining and fun way to spend some time and keep away the boredom.

 Free things to do OUTSIDE when you are bored

 It is harder to be bored when you are outside on a nice day.
 You can actually do just about anything.

 But what if you want to only do things that are free (or take a small one time purchase for some gear.

 The following are some examples of fun and inexpensive (or FREE) things you can do when bored outdoors.

 36. Make and install bird feeders

 Making a bird feeder is one way of overcoming boredom.
 Once you’ve set one up, you will be closer to nature, enjoying company of the winged kind.

 Having different species visiting your feeder will also be a great educational opportunity for people of all ages.
 In addition, you’re helping the environment by encouraging flower pollination and bug control.

-17. Use the macro feature on your phone or camera and photograph bugs and plants
+40. Use the macro feature on your phone or camera and photograph bugs, plants and flowers

 You may find that macro photography done indoors can be pretty boring.
 However, taking your camera outside and finding subjects in nature can be an adventure in itself.